Black Wasp (special forces): Personnel

 The Black Wasps work in sub-groups made up of 5 members, who can be men or women.

 Its main bases are in the old military prison "El Pitirre", located at kilometer 8 of the National Highway, and in the "Playa Baracoa" unit, near the El Mariel port area.
 Smaller units operate in "El Bosque de la Habana", where the Directorate of Special Troops of MINFAR and the El Reloj Club are located, the latter near the Rancho Boyeros airport.

 At their graduation, the soldiers and professional officers of this force carry out exercises in the Ciénaga de Zapata or in the swamps south of the Isla de la Juventud (formerly Isla de Pinos), huge wetlands located both west of Cuba, in strict survival conditions.
 Passing these exercises means graduating.

 The "Black Wasps" have received training from officers of the People's Army of Vietnam Special Forces (PAVSF), Korean People's Army Special Operations Forces (KPASOF), People's Liberation Army Special Operations Forces (PLA SOF), as well as the Russian Airborne Forces (VDV) and Spetsnaz GRU.

 The official uniform consists of a camouflage suit, with a red beret, which from 2011, became a green beret, leaving the red beret only for the Prevention Troops (Military Police).
 The unit symbol is the shield with a black wasp on the front.

 Equipment

-The armament is very varied and to a large extent is the same as that used by the rest of the Revolutionary Armed Forces of Cuba (FAR), although in recent years they have been seen in military parades with new weapons that include nationally manufactured weapons and old Soviet weaponry modernized with accessories such as Vilma optical sights and silencers.
+The armament is very varied and to a large extent is the same as that used by the rest of the Revolutionary Armed Forces of Cuba (FAR), although in recent years they have been seen in military parades with new weapons that include nationally manufactured weapons and old Soviet weaponry modernized with accessories such as Vilma optical sights and suppressors.